robzelt/s2i-aspnet/README.md

 which be used to create reproducible Docker images from your ASP.NET project's source code.

-For more information about using the Source to Image with OpenShift, please see the official OpenShift Documentation (https://docs.openshift.com/enterprise/3.1/creating_images/s2i.html) .
+For more information about using Source to Image with OpenShift, please see the official OpenShift Documentation (https://docs.openshift.com/enterprise/3.1/creating_images/s2i.html) .

 # Building the Builder Image